yaniker/yaniker/README.md

 Hi, I’m Erim Yanik 👋

 **About Me**
 I’m a faculty member at Florida A&M University - Florida State University College of Engineering.
-I specialize in translating cutting-edge AI research into real-world solutions—think Computer Vision, Deep Learning, and Meta-Learning.
-I thrive in fast-paced, high-stakes environments, building tools that deliver impact.
+I specialize in translating cutting-edge AI research into real-world solutions.
+I thrive in fast-paced, high-stakes, collaborative environments, building tools that deliver impact.

 **What I’m Up To**
 **Research @ FSU:** Crafting AI agents with LLMs on AiMOS (world’s largest research supercomputer) for real-time OR assessments.